 Palawan Pirate Ship (formerly Port of Lost Wonder)

-It was a sad day indeed when we heard that Port of Lost Wonder was closing its doors to make way for redevelopment!
-Happily the tears were quickly turned to smiles when news hit our desks that, for now, the pirate ship is staying anchored exactly where it is.
-It has not only been re-named Palawan Pirate Ship, but is now FREE to visit!
+Formerly the Port of Lost Wonder, Palawan Pirate Ship is now FREE to visit!
 Kiddos will have a blast cooling off in the pirate-themed water playground, and they will fire the water canons at you!

 Palawan Pirate Ship, 54 Palawan Beach Walk, Singapore 098233